MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

 1. In the primary host pool, remove user assignments by the groups GRP1, GRP2, and GRP3 for application groups DAG1, APPG2, and APPG3.
 1. There's a forced disconnection for all connected users from the primary host pool.
 1. In the secondary host pool, where the same application groups are configured, you must grant user access to DAG1, APPG2, and APPG3 using groups GRP1, GRP2, and GRP3.
 1. Review and adjust the capacity of the host pool in the secondary region.
-Here, you might want to rely on an auto-scale plan to automatically power on session hosts.
+Here, you might want to rely on an autoscale plan to automatically power on session hosts.
 You can also manually start the necessary resources.

 The **Failback** steps and flow are similar, and you can execute the entire process multiple times.
 Cloud Cache and configuring the storage accounts ensures that Profile and Office container data is replicated.
-Before failback, ensure that the host pool configuration and compute resources will be recovered.
-For the storage part, if there's data loss in the primary region, Cloud Cache will replicate Profile and Office container data from the secondary region storage.
+Before failback, ensure that the host pool configuration and compute resources are recovered.
+For the storage part, if there's data loss in the primary region, Cloud Cache replicates Profile and Office container data from the secondary region storage.

 It's also possible to implement a test failover plan with a few configuration changes, without affecting the production environment.